vsouza/awesome-ios/README.md

  * [Log](https://github.com/delba/Log) - A logging tool with built-in themes, formatters, and a nice API to define your owns. :large_orange_diamond:
  * [Rainbow](https://github.com/onevcat/Rainbow) - Delightful console output for Swift developers. :large_orange_diamond:
  * [KZLinkedConsole](https://github.com/krzysztofzablocki/KZLinkedConsole) - Clickable links in your Xcode console, so you never wonder which class logged the message. http://merowing.info :large_orange_diamond:
- * [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Colorful, lightweight & fast logging in Swift 2 :large_orange_diamond:
+ * [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Convenient logging during development & release in Swift 2 & 3 :large_orange_diamond:
  * [SwiftyTextTable](https://github.com/scottrhoyt/SwiftyTextTable) - A lightweight tool for generating text tables. :large_orange_diamond:
  * [Watchdog](https://github.com/wojteklu/Watchdog) - Class for logging excessive blocking on the main thread :large_orange_diamond:
  * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - A debug log framework for use in Swift projects.
 Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number. :large_orange_diamond: